The Pitch (film)

-The Pitch is a Canadian documentary film, directed by Michèle Hozer and slated for release in 2025.
+The Pitch is a 2025 Canadian documentary film, directed by Michèle Hozer.
 The film profiles Canadian Olympic soccer player Diana Matheson, and her successful post-retirement efforts to launch the Northern Super League for women's soccer.

-The film is slated to premiere at the 2025 Atlantic International Film Festival.
-It will then undertake selected commercial screenings in various Canadian cities, prior to being broadcast by TVOntario in November.
+The film premiered at the 2025 Atlantic International Film Festival.
+It then undertook selected commercial screenings in various Canadian cities, prior to being broadcast by TVOntario in November.